-Virtual Learning Community: Cohort 1
+Virtual Learning Community: Cohort 1 (Registration Closed)

 This free Virtual Learning Community (VLC) is sponsored by the Opioid Response Network.
 The VLC features a series of six 1-hour sessions with subject matter experts on a bi-weekly basis.
 The format for each session includes a brief presentation on the topic and then a discussion and Q&A session with the presenter.